 Here's why you may want to purchase whey:

 - Complete protein.
 If you're looking for a complete protein supplement, whey protein will check all your boxes.
 That's because it contains all nine essential amino acids the body needs but can't make on its own.

 - Muscle development.
 Between its complete protein content and fast absorption rate, whey protein is excellent for building muscle mass.
-According to Brikho, it's especially high in the branched-chain amino acid leucine, which serves as the body's primary nutritional signal for triggering muscle protein growth.
+According to Brikho, it's especially high in the branched-chain amino acid leucine15, which serves as the body's primary nutritional signal for triggering muscle protein growth.
 Leucine also "decreases muscle soreness and muscle fatigue," adds Brikho.
 As a result, whey protein is the go-to supplement for many athletes.